Polish Vodka – How Poles came to love their Vodka

 Last drinks – Polish Vodkas

-So there you have a brief summary on Polish vodka, the best vodkas and how to drink vodka in Poland.
+So there you have a brief summary on vodka, the best Polish vodka in Poland and how Poles like to drink vodka.

 Vodka the Polish way for me is something that I’m still getting accustomed to, and I have to say that at the moment, it still all tastes the same to me.
 If I can taste a difference, my palette isn’t ‘mature’ enough to know what that difference is.

 What vodkas did I miss out on?
 What your best Polish vodka?
 Let me know in the comments!